spacecatpixel/lokidocs/docs/ServiceNodes/SNFullGuide.md

 ---

+## Important Changes
+### 1.0.12(Loki 7.x series)

+- New port 22020 for loki-storage's new LMQ port

+- loki-storage 2.x won't start unless your file descriptors available are over 16k

 ## Overview

 To understand what a [Service Node](SNOverview.md) is, you can refer to the [whitepaper](https://loki.network/whitepaper) to get an in depth understanding.
 For now, all you need to know is that: